Alert icon

 If a Claimant receives compensation, the lawyer who assisted them can request their legal fees be paid by the Government of Canada.

-The Government of Canada, in accordance with the Settlement Agreement and Individual Legal Fees Protocol, will pay a practicing lawyer in good standing in a Canadian province or territory an amount up to 5% inclusive of disbursements, plus applicable taxes, of the value of the compensation amount for their assistance with an Approved Claimant’s Claim.
+The Government of Canada, in accordance with the Settlement Agreement and Individual Legal Fees Protocol, will pay a practising lawyer in good standing in a Canadian province or territory an amount up to 5% inclusive of disbursements, plus applicable taxes, of the value of the compensation amount for their assistance with an Approved Claimant’s Claim.
 This payment will not be deducted from the Approved Claimant’s compensation payment.

-Lawyers working with someone who is not eligible for compensation will not be able to submit a request for legal fees.
+Lawyers working with a Claimant or Representative who is not approved for compensation will not be able to submit a request for legal fees to be paid by the Government of Canada.

 If the requirements of the Settlement Agreement and the Individual Legal Fees Protocol are met, and the Claimant has been approved for compensation, the lawyer is paid separately after the Claims Administrator receives the below required documents: